 Search marketing is a vital part of owning a website.
 Organic search optimization and paid search advertising will both increase site traffic.
 How we use these strategies will depend on your short and long-term goals.

 If we don't know how users are engaging with your website content, how will we make the site better?
 We use tools that go beyond just basic analytics - tools that give us more insight into what's working and what's not.

 As part of their new website, Fender included a subset of sections dubbed "Experience."
 These sections would contain a variety of music related articles, artist profiles, and educational content.

 Creybot's task was to develop a responsive front-end framework for use in both Experience and across the website.
 Using Wordpress as our content management system, we built a flexible and easy to use theme.
-The theme gives Fender authors a great deal of control over how and where content is featured.
+The theme gives Fender authors a great deal of control over how and where they feature content.

-We see a lot of AdWords campaigns that focus on capturing as much web traffic as possible.
+It's common for some AdWords managers to structure their campaigns to capture as much traffic as possible.
 But this management style can often lead to wasted spend from irrelevant clicks.
-This was the case with Peter Piper Pizza, a chain of family style pizza restaurants in the southwest.
+Poor account structure was the case with Peter Piper Pizza, a chain of family-style pizza restaurants in the southwest.

 Ad clicks: ▲146%